Employers Face Legal and Ethical Questions as COVID Patients Return to Work

 The good news for New Jersey residents is that the state legislature has not overlooked the matter.
 Since the start of the pandemic, amendments have been made to the Family Leave Act (NJFLA), the Earned Sick Leave Law (ESLL) and the New Jersey WARN Act.
 These changes reinforced employer notice and posting requirements.

-Still, despite what seems like insurmountable, or unfamiliar challenges, the matter of fairness in employment remains the same.
-It is your right, and one that we continue to defend.
+Still, despite what seems like insurmountable, or unfamiliar challenges, fairness in employment matters remains the same.
 If you are facing job discrimination related to disability, or COVID-related illness, please give us a call.